NetBSD/src/usr.bin/xlint/lint1/README.md

 When lint parses an expression, it builds a tree of nodes representing the AST.
 Each node has an operator that defines which other members may be accessed.
-The operators and their properties are defined in `ops.def`.
+The operators and their properties are defined in `oper.c`.
 Some examples for operators:

 | Operator | Meaning                                    |